William Cunningham (footballer): Personal life

 Cunningham was born in Radcliffe, Northumberland to parents William Cunningham Snr and Jane Cunningham née Jones.
 He had six siblings one died in infancy.
 He married Ada Patten in April 1920 and had two children.

 He started his apprenticeship in Blyth Shipyards before the Great War.
 William enlisted in the Royal Northumberland Fusiliers during the war and later joined the Labour Corps.
 He received the British War Medal, the Victory medal and made the rank of Corporal.

-He returned back to the North East from Wales at the end of his football career to start work as a miner in 1926.
+He returned to the North East from Exeter at the end of his football career to start work as a miner in 1926.
 He also played for Alnmouth Cricket Club, was a member of two golf clubs and enjoyed billiards.

 He died in 1934 while working at Shilbottle Colliery, Northumberland.

 Extract from the Hartlepool Daily newspaper

 The first fatal accident at Shilbottle Colliery in ten years, during which time it has lifted 2,000,000 tons of coal, occurred yesterday.
 The victim was William Cunningham (40), a hewer, of Front Street, Alnmouth, and a former professional footballer, who was killed by a fall of stone.